luhang-HPU/poseidon-docs/docs/Benchmark/Application/knn.md

 ## Implementation

+### Idea
-**Idea** : The general process of the algorithm is as follows: subtract the corresponding dimensions of each vector → square the results → sum the results of each dimension (no square root is needed, i.e., obtaining the Euclidean distance).
+The general process of the algorithm is as follows: subtract the corresponding dimensions of each vector → square the results → sum the results of each dimension (no square root is needed, i.e., obtaining the Euclidean distance).
 In the homomorphic environment, the sub_and_square operation is used to complete the difference and squaring calculations.
 Then, an approximate Sign function (polynomial fitting) is used to determine the magnitude relationship between two distances, resulting in a 0/1 comparison result.
 Through multiple rotation and accumulation operations, the "number of wins" for each point relative to other points is counted to form a relative ranking.
 The "relative position" is compared again with the Top-10 threshold to obtain the binarized ciphertext of the final top 10 results.
 After decryption, the positions with an index value of 1 are the 10 nearest data points.

-**Process** :
+### Process

 ![process](../../Image/Benchmark/KNN/process.png)

 **Step(1) Initiation**

 Setting the security parameters of CKKS.

 **Step(2) Preprocess**